The shortest pencil is longer than the longest memory. This is how note-taking works.

-Well, you can say there is nothing special about taking notes and there is hardly any strategy or philosophy behind it.
-We will argue and prove you are wrong because taking notes as a pro will help you write down everything you may use to the last word.
+Well, you can say there is nothing special about taking notes, and there is hardly any strategy or philosophy behind it.
+We will argue and prove there is so much behind a simple “meeting notes” keyword, and there is so much you can do to make it more effective.

 What are Meeting Notes?

-Meeting notes are written records that document the proceedings of an official company meeting.
-They summarize the discussion points and decisions made during the meeting.
-In addition, in most cases, a company employee records the notes as the meeting unfolds and later formalizes them into an official record.
+Meeting notes are written records that document the takeaways and action items of the meeting.
+Generally, an official meeting has a responsible person who takes notes as the meeting unfolds and later formalizes them into an official record.
 After approval by a person in authority, the notes are distributed to relevant employees.

 Why Use Meeting Notes?

-Team References: Meeting notes ensure everyone is on the same page by preventing misunderstandings or disagreements about the topics covered in a meeting.
+As a Team Reference: Meeting notes ensure everyone is on the same page by preventing misunderstandings or disagreements about the topics covered in a meeting.

-Saving Time: Because meeting minutes document all the details of past meetings, there is no need to waste time revisiting or debating about the meeting.
+To Save Time: Because notes document the details of past meetings, there is no need to waste time revisiting or debating about the meeting.

 Key points from the agenda: Make sure to have a brief recap of the agenda topics covered, along with the action plan moving forward and general meeting summaries.